ChurchApps/ChurchAppsSupport/chums/importfrombreeze.md

 ## How to Export Data From Breeze.

 1. Export your Data From Breeeze you will need 3 files for this.
-You will need 3 files People, Tags, Contributions Export each of these seperatly.
+You will need People, Tags, Contributions Export each of these .xlsx files seperatly.
+To get here on your Breeze account from the dashboard go to 'settings' then to 'manage accounts"
 <img width="1512" alt="Screen Shot 2023-02-14 at 6 20 24 PM" src="https://user-images.githubusercontent.com/65249159/218885516-805db43d-6720-4746-93b6-277f5337374e.png">
 2. Next put those three files into a zip file.
 On a Mac: Highlight those 3 files and then right click or control click on them and choose Compress.
 This will make a file named Archive save it somewhere on your computuer where  you know where it is.